teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 layout: post
 title: "The Supreme Court on Software Patents."
 summary: "In Alice v.
 CLS Bank, the Supreme Court invalidated a patent on software for intermediated business transactions, finding that it was a mere abstract idea.
 But the Court doesn't provide a clear test for 'abstractness.' "
-tags: [patent litigation, patent trolls]
+tags: [patent litigation, software patents]
 author: adler
 image:
   feature: US-Supreme-Court-Statue-Mark-Fischer-CC-Flickr-Large2.jpg